 Also to maintain costs and freshness much of your processed food has a majority of its nutrients blasted away before you even enter your grocery store.
 Your body’s cells perform better when they are getting all the nutrients that they need.

-Processed foods often give your body calories but starve it of necessary nutrients, leaving you to feel tired, sick, and often will make you gain weight because your cells are unable to metabolize the food properly.
+Processed foods often give your body calories but starve it of necessary nutrients, leaving you feeling tired, and sick, and often will make you gain weight because your cells are unable to metabolize the food properly.

-In the end processed foods are not worth all of the trouble that they cause to our bodies.
-To reinforce my doctor’s point I have also heard it said that when you shop at the supermarket to stick to the products along the walls or the periphery of the store and avoid the middle aisles because that is where the processed foods lurk.
+In the end, processed foods are not worth all of the trouble that they cause to our bodies.
+To reinforce my doctor’s point I have also heard it said that “when you shop at the supermarket, stick to the products along the walls or the periphery of the store and avoid the middle aisles because that is where the processed foods lurk”.